drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>

 ### Contents of this repo
-This repository at present contains the preliminary gerbers and the data that you see here in the readme.
-We will be adding updated design files, firmware, python code and a detailed explanation of how this works and in particular some insights about the novel issues in achieving linearity.
+This repository at present contains the preliminary gerbers, schematic and BOM.
+We will be adding updated design files, firmware, python code and a detailed explanation of how this works and in particular some insights about the novel issues in achieving linearity for a CCD device used in spectroscopy and scientific imaging.

 If you have questions in the meantime, please feel free to contact me.